 The health, safety and well-being of our community members is a top priority.
 We continue to work closely with the University of Toronto to monitor the development of the COVID-19 pandemic.
-Effective May 1, 2022, U of T has paused the requirement to be fully vaccinated and for physical distancing for in-person activities on University premises.
-Mandatory mask usage in classrooms and indoor spaces where physical distancing cannot be maintained has been extended until June 30, 2022.
+U of T has paused the requirement to be fully vaccinated, for physical distancing for in-person activities on University premises, and for mandatory mask usage.
 Completing a health screening before coming to campus is still highly recommended, and we continue to ask members of our community to remain at home if they are ill.

 We ask everyone to respect the decisions of others regarding these measures, according to their comfort levels and health needs.
 It is vitally important that, even with the easing of provincial measures, we remain vigilant, conscientious, and respectful of one another.
 The status of our facilities may change as public health guidance is revised, for further information and updates please see Trinity’s COVID-19 Updates.

 As this continues to be an evolving situation, we thank you for your patience.

 Trinity College has a variety of excellent event and classroom spaces for meetings and events. *The College is also a destination location for special events* – from lectures, conferences and AGMs, to receptions, cocktail events and buffet-style gatherings and plated dinners.
 Our signature halls (Strachan Hall and Seeley Hall) make for a perfect venue for those who want a civil wedding or other special ceremony.